 "Being a great chef in 2017 is about more than making great food—though of course Ashley Christensen delivers on that front.
 She has spent the past 10 years remaking Raleigh, North Carolina’s restaurant scene...But Christensen also puts her community values into practice when it comes to running her restaurants," the popular food and drink website writes.

-Christensen, whose team in Raleigh has grown to more than 250 employees, wrote an op-ed in 2016 about equality, and recently took to Instagram to voice her concerns and commitment to a safe and respectful work place.
+Christensen, whose team in Raleigh has grown to more than 250 employees, wrote an op-ed in 2016 about equality, and has been known to take to Instagram to voice her concerns and commitment to a safe and respectful work place.

 Header photo of chef Ashley Christensen via Lissa Gotwals; Poole's Diner dining room photo via Ted Richardson; macaroni au gratin, The New York Times review and pimento cheese photos via Angie Mosier